nf-core/pathogensurveillance/docs/output.md

 </details>

 The `pathogensurveillance` pipeline will select and download references automatically for use in multiple steps throughout the pipeline.
-The `reference_data` folder contains information regarding references, including the metadata of all that were considered, the metada of those downloaded, and the IDs of those selected for use in the analysis.
+The `reference_data` folder contains information regarding references, including the metadata of all that were considered, the metadata of those downloaded, and the IDs of those selected for use in the analysis.

 ### Main reports